Have your laying hens stopped laying eggs? It is most likely the result of one of these fairly common and treatable reasons.

 The timing of this post is perfect.
-I got an email from a friend of mine who was so worried about her hens.
-This is her second year with them and she was concerned that they looked disheveled and had stopped laying.
-I asked her to investigate further, but with 18 month old chickens in the fall, I was hedging my bets that her hens had stopped laying for the most prevalent reason laying hens stop laying.
+I got an email from a friend who was so worried about her hens.
+This is her second year with them, and she was concerned that they looked disheveled and had stopped laying.
+I asked her to investigate further, but with 18-month-old chickens in the fall, I was hedging my bets that her hens had stopped laying for the most prevalent reason laying hens stop laying.
 Molt.

 Molting & Insufficient Daylight Hours

-These factors are often one in the same.
-As the day get shorter, hens tend to go into a molt, but often not until their second autumn.
+These factors are often one and the same.
+Hens tend to go into a molt as the day gets shorter, but often not until their second autumn.
 During molt, all of the bird’s energy goes into growing new feathers.
 For information on chicken molt, find the ins and outs of molting from Timber Creek Farmer.
 If it’s duck molt you’re looking for, check out Duck Molt: The Pillow Fight in My Yard by yours truly.

-Laying hens require fourteen hours or daylight to lay at optimal levels.
-High production breeds may continue to lay despite the shorter days, but most backyard laying hens will reduce the amount of eggs they lay or stop completely.
+Laying hens require fourteen hours of daylight to lay at optimal levels.
+High-production breeds may continue to lay despite the shorter days, but most backyard-laying hens will reduce the number of eggs they lay or stop completely.
 You can avoid molting and lack of production by adding supplemental lighting.
 But wait, it’s it good for the hen to molt?
 Laying hens in good health only need to molt every other year.
-During the molt years, just begin adding supplemental lighting after the hens begin to show signs of molting.
+During the molt years, just add supplemental lighting after the hens begin to show signs of molting.

-Another thing to take into account is the feeding habits of your laying hens.
-You may be feeding a top-of-the-line feed, but if you’re hens prefer to free range all day, are they getting all the nutrients they need?
+Another thing to consider is the feeding habits of your laying hens.
+You may be feeding a top-of-the-line feed, but if your hens prefer to free-range all day, are they getting all the nutrients they need?
 If one hen is being bullied, is she getting enough food to produce eggs?
 Spend some time observing your flock if egg production seems to be dwindling.

 Parasites – Internal & External

 I have a big sign on the front of my coop that reads “Healthy Eggs from Happy Hens.”
-Stressed out laying hens do not produce eggs and if they do, they can sometimes be low quality eggs with thin shells or odd shapes.
+Stressed-out laying hens do not produce eggs; if they do, they can sometimes be low-quality eggs with thin shells or odd shapes.
 There are a number of things that may cause stress for your laying hens.

-- Change in the flock including adding new members or somehow disrupting the pecking order.
+- Change in the flock includes adding new members or disrupting the pecking order.